jacoxnet/wsolver/README.md

     class WordleWord(models.Model):
         word_text = models.CharField(max_length=50)

 `WordleWord`*holds the smaller 5-word Wordle dictionary, which I downloaded from the Wordle website on February 22, 2022.*

+The app was originally written using SQLITE3 database but has been upgraded to support POSTGRESQL and migration to the `heroku` service.
+(See `wordle-solver-cox.herokuapp.com`).

 ### Session